-Before & After: The Pictures We Don't Want You To See
+Before and After: The Pictures We Don't Want You To See

 I've never shared these photos of myself with anyone.
 I've permanently deleted them from my hard drive, as they've always caused me to be extremely self-conscious looking back at them.
 But I feel it's important to share these images with the public now for some reason.

-I’ve struggled from Body Dysmorphia for quite some time, and I can honestly say that medications to treat my Crohn’s Disease have definitely been a huge factor.
-If you find yourself reading this and have, or have a child with, IBD, consider having seeing a therapist at least once ever 2 months; it really can make a difference.
+If you find yourself reading this and have IBD, or have a child with IBD, consider seeing a therapist at least once ever 2 months.
+I t really can make a difference.
 And remember, even when in remission, there are still signs and symptoms that can definitely get you down.
 And even though symptoms might not seem active, doesn't mean that there isn't damage being done or your disease isn't active.
 Thus, additional help is needed.

 When I was first exhibiting dramatic, life-altering symptoms, it was obvious that something was wrong with me, but we had no idea what was lurking under the surface of my skin, especially in my blood and intestines.
 But because of modern medicine, quick intervention and some amazing pediatric nurses and my gastroenterologist, I'm here today.

 A changed appearance from prednisone

 I remember looking in a mirror after having laparoscopic surgery for ovarian cysts.
 The mirror was smaller than my hand and when I flipped it up, I was bones.
 I looked like I was barely surviving a famine.
 My skin was white/blue/yellow at different stages during my visit, but I'll never forget looking in the full-length mirror the first time I was able to get up and shower.
 It took me at least 25 minutes to walk 15 feet and I had to take breaks.
 But what came next took me by absolute surprise.